-Safety instructions
+Safety Instructions

-Do not attempt to install, operate, maintain or inspect this product until you have read the instruction Manuals and appended documents carefully.
-Do not use this product until you have a full knowledge of this product mechanism, safety information and instructions.
+Do not attempt to install, operate, maintain or inspect the product until you have read through this Instruction Manual (Detailed) and appended documents carefully and can use the equipment correctly.
+Do not use this product until you have a full knowledge of the equipment, safety information and

 Installation, operation, maintenance and inspection must be performed by qualified personnel.
-Here, qualified personnel means a person who meets all the following conditions:
+Here, an expert means a person who meets all the conditions below

-A person who possesses a certification in regard with electric appliance handling, or person took a proper engineering training.
+A person who took a proper engineering training.
 Such training may be available at your local Mitsubishi Electric office.
 Contact your local sales office for schedules and locations.

-A person who can access operating manuals for the protective devices (for example, light curtain) connected to the safety control system, or a person who has read these manuals thoroughly and familiarized themselves with the protective devices.
+• A person who can access operating manuals for the protective devices (e.g. light curtain) connected to the safety control system.
+A person who has read and familiarized himself/herself with the manuals.

-In this Instruction Manual, the safety instruction levels are classified into "WARNING" and "CAUTION".
+In this Instruction Manual (Detailed), the safety instruction levels are classified into "WARNING" and "CAUTION"